mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 You are, invariably, the most popular person to have on hand during a fight.
 You make hurt people not hurt so much.

-**Basic Healing:** You can make a [[Will]] roll against Fair (+2) opposition to clear another character’s physical stress.
+**Basic Healing:** You can make a [[Will]] roll against Fair (+2) opposition to clear another character's physical stress.
 A character may only benefit from your ability once per scene.
 Additionally, you can use [[Will]] to start healing any kind of physical consequence on another character.

 ### Enhancements

-**Master Healing:** You gain +2 to [[Will]] when you roll to start healing another character’s consequence.
+**Master Healing:** You gain +2 to [[Will]] when you roll to start healing another character's consequence.

-**Fast Healing:** When you cause another character’s consequence to begin healing, its severity decreases by one step if the lower consequence slot is available.
-If it’s a mild consequence, it disappears altogether.
+**Fast Healing:** When you cause another character's consequence to begin healing, its severity decreases by one step if the lower consequence slot is available.
+If it's a mild consequence, it disappears altogether.

-**Overhealing:** When you heal a target’s physical stress, they gain another physical stress box, which lasts until the end of the scene.
+**Overhealing:** When you heal a target's physical stress, they gain another physical stress box, which lasts until the end of the scene.

 ### Common Power Synergies

-**Regeneration:** Most doctors can’t operate on themselves, but there’s no reason you can’t turn your power inward.
+**Regeneration:** Most doctors can't operate on themselves, but there's no reason you can't turn your power inward.

 **Harm:** Medicine and poison are the same thing, really.
-It’s all about the proportions.
+It's all about the proportions.

 ### Improved Special Effect